MonstreX/voyager-extension/readme.md

 ## Features

 - Integration of [laravel-medialibrary](https://docs.spatie.be/laravel-medialibrary/) by Spatie
-- New field: Advanced ML Image, supports Title and Alt field.
+- New field: VE Image, supports Title and Alt field.
-- New field: Advanced ML Files (including images), supports Sorting and unlimited attached custom fields with different types.
+- New field: VE Files (including images), supports Sorting and unlimited attached custom fields with different types.
-- New field: Select Dropdown Tree.
+- New field: VE Select Dropdown Tree.
 Dropdown selection for Tree type structures (with parent_id).
-- New field: Fields Group.
+- New field: VE Fields Group.
 JSON kind group of fields inside the one model field.
-- New field: Page Layout.
+- New field: VE Page Layout.
 Allows to organize layout of widgets and content on a Page.
 Depends on Voyager Site package.
 - New extended Browse Bread appearance and options.
 - Tree view mode mode for models have parent_id field